 - Boy Scout

 Orinduik Falls takes a back seat to Kaieteur Falls, but it is worth the visit and exploration.
 Orinduik represents a series of cascading waterfalls over a number of different levels.
-One of the highlights for visitors is that the falls features a swimming hole for refreshing travelers who take the plunge.
+One of the highlights for visitors is that the falls feature a swimming hole for refreshing travelers who take the plunge.

-Trails of Kaieteur National Park
+Kaieteur National Park Trails

 The falls are the pinnacle attraction but hiking around the rainforest where you can listen to the falls in the distance along with the sounds of nature is a rewarding experience.
 The trails around the rainforest will provide you with a variety of views of the falls.

-Viewpoint Trails: There are five different views of the falls which may all be accessed fairly easily on trails around the area.
+There are five different views of the falls which may all be accessed fairly easily on trails around the area.
 Most people spend the day traveling between the viewpoints and taking in the various views of one of the most stunning waterfalls in the world.

-Overland Falls Trail: This is a 5-day trek through the Amazon forest with chances to see wildlife and unique flora while making your way to the falls.
+This is a 5-day trek through the Amazon forest with chances to see wildlife and unique flora while making your way to the falls.
 You will see more of the Potaro River as well as the Amatuk Falls and the Waratu Falls.

 Kaieteur National Park was created to protect the Amazon rainforest and one of the world’s most spectacular waterfalls.
 The park was the first protected area established to protect parts of the Amazon.